Lewis-Barton/show-me-the-surf/README.md

 - [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview) - Used to locate desired places for comparison by user.
 - [Admirality API](https://admiraltyapi.portal.azure-api.net/docs/services/uk-tidal-api/operations/Stations_GetStation) - Used to get tidal information for desired places.
 - [Open Weather API](https://openweathermap.org/api) - Used to get weather data for locations
+- **HTML, SCSS, and JS** are the languages that are used during the development on this project.
+- [Microsoft Word](https://www.microsoft.com/en-gb/microsoft-365/word) - Used to check spelling, punctuation, and grammar of the contents of the website and all additional write-ups

 [Back to Index](#index)

 # **Testing**

+For full documentation on how all of the tests on each document were carried out please see my [testing write up here](testing.md).
+Where I go through in detail the process for each page, what was checked, and how any issues or recommendations were dealt.

 [Back to Index](#index)